vikhyatsingh123/Naruto-Shippuden/README.md

                 </div>
                 <!--[character name] card end-->

-Copy this code and paste it in the index.html file to make your changes.
+Copy this code and paste it in the `index.html` file to make your changes.
 Try and test it on your own system and then create a Pull request.
 You can adjust height of image of character so that it will fit in card.

-# Congratulations!
+# Congratulations! :confetti_ball:

-Congratulation!
+Congratulations!
 You just made your first pull request and if it gets merged, you can view it using the Link provided above!

 # Our Amazing Contributors ⭐